 Did you know Sittingbourne once had the largest papermill in the world?
 Or the Wright Brothers flew planes on Sheppey in 1910, or that Faversham rehomed and protected refugee Serbian children from WW1 and Jewish children fleeing Germany in WW2!
 These and other stories and many more waiting to be discovered, experienced, and shared will be waiting for you when you visit the FREE Swale migration stories exhibition.

-Swale Migration Stories project is a community wide history project that explores people’s memories, our amazing heritage through the 16 local Swale museums, local history plus our own family stories.
-We have made 16 free virtual museums tours too for you to watch and visit on YouTube on our Historic Swale channel and some featured below as part of this blog.
+Swale Migration Stories project was a community wide history project that explores people’s memories, our amazing heritage through the 16 local Swale museums, local history plus our own family stories.
+The project produced 16 free virtual museums tours too for you to watch and visit on YouTube on our Historic Swale channel and some featured below as part of this blog.